How To Finance a Car From a Private Seller

 - Down payment amount

 At BECU, loan terms are available for up to 84 months.
 The lowest auto loan rates advertised are based on a loan term of 60 months or less and a loan-to-value ratio of 90% or less.
-The vehicle mileage can't exceed 150,000 and the age can't exceed 15 years.
-LTV is based on Kelley Blue Book wholesale or dealer invoice.
+The vehicle's mileage can't exceed 150,000 and its age can't exceed 15 years.
+Loan-to-value is based on the Kelley Blue Book wholesale value.

 Lender Requirements

-Review and compare a few lenders you're considering to learn more about minimum requirements for yourself and the vehicle.
+Review and compare a few lenders you're considering to learn more about their minimum requirements for the borrower and the vehicle being purchased.
 You may need to meet requirements for income, employment history and credit score.

 You'll likely need to do a bit of extra paperwork to buy a car from a private seller instead of buying from a dealership.
 For example, depending on the state you're in, a lender might require you to provide documentation from the Department of Licensing and an emissions check certificate.
 (The state of Washington no longer requires emissions testing).
 Or the lender may ask to see the car's current registration.